 Vance C. Dyar was previously convicted in 1977 for the smuggling 4,300 pounds of marijuana in Florida.
 He was sentenced to four years in prison, but was free on bail pending an appeal when arrested for the importation of the 12,000 pounds of marijuana in Mississippi.
-Dyar's appeal was later denied by the U.S. Supreme Court and he was to begin his federal sentence in early 1979.
+Dyar's appeal was later denied and he began his federal sentence in early 1979.